Temperature and heat in the workplace

 What should I do if the temperature in my workpace is uncomfortably high?

-If the temperature in your workplace is too hot to comfortably work, you should inform your line manager, who should take all reasonable steps to achieve a reasonably comfortable temperature, for example by:
+If the temperature in your workplace is too hot to comfortably work, you should inform your line manager, who should take all reasonable steps to achieve a reasonably comfortable temperature.
+The TUC suggests these could:

 Thermometers should be available at suitable locations in every part of the workplace, but do not need to be provided in each workroom.